marcol/dotfiles/README.md

 # Dotfiles
 This is a collection from stolen items from multiple sources.
 Please feel free to stole these too.
 There is support for Bash and ZSH.
+The ZSH support has [oh-my-zsh](https://github.com/robbyrussell/oh-my-zsh) as a submodule.

 ## Installing
 1. Clone the repository: